-3. Claims 3 and 4
+2. Claims 2-4

-Claim 3, which depends from claim 1, further requires that the control unit "comprises a servo-control assembly, including a spectral monitor for monitoring power levels of selected ones of said spectral channels, and a processing unit responsive to said power levels for controlling said beam deflecting elements."
-Claim 4, which depends from claim 3, further requires that the "servo-control assembly maintains said power levels at predetermined values."
-The '368 patent states that:
+Claim 2 depends from claim 1, and further requires "a servo-control assembly, in communication with said channel micromirrors and said output ports, for providing control of said channel micromirrors and thereby maintaining a predetermined coupling of each reflected spectral channel into one of said output ports."
+Claim 3 depends from claim 2, and further requires "said servo-control assembly comprises a spectral monitor for monitoring power levels of said spectral channels coupled into said output ports, and a processing unit responsive to said power levels for providing control of said channel micromirrors."
+Claim 4 depends from claim 3, and further requires that "said servo-control assembly maintains said power levels at a predetermined value."

+The '678 patent states that: